pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Timestamp timezones
 ===================

-The timestamp values mentioned above are "timezone aware" Python :class:`datetime` objects, created by calling :func:`datetime.now`.
-The default timezone is UTC, as defined by Python's :data:`timezone.utc` in the :data:`datetime` module.
-It is generally recommended to store date-times as UTC values, and localize the timestamp in an interface layer, according to the local timezone of a particular user.
+The timestamp values mentioned above are timezone-aware Python :class:`datetime` objects, created by calling :func:`datetime.now`.
+By default, the timezone is set to UTC, as defined by:data:`timezone.utc` in Python's :data:`datetime` module.
+It is generally recommended to store date-times as timezone-aware values with UTC as the timezone, and then localize the values in the interface to the application, according to the local timezone of a particular user.
+You can localize date-time values by calling :data:`astimezone()` on a :class:`datetime` object, passing in a :class:`tzinfo` object.

 .. code:: python